DraconDev/tiles/do.md

 also will we able to solve one of our problems with layers? previously layers overwrote each other which was not good for putting for ex text on a button image

-however this way howe we are different from something like files and zed, are we just a gui with grids?
+however this way how we are different from something like files and zed, are we just a gui with grids?